 The SSB is housed on the Synthetic Data Server (SDS) at the Virtual RDC at Cornell University.
 A free account on the SDS will be created for each approved user.
 Using this account, researchers may run SAS and Stata programs using SSB data.
 Census staff will email program and log files to researchers upon request and without disclosure review since these data are public-use.
 Users will receive instructions about accessing their account for the first time once their application is approved.

 Analytic Validity of the SSB: Disclaimer

-The data synthesis process employed by Census to protect the linked data from disclosing the identity of individuals is relatively new and substantially changes both the survey and administrative data.
-The intent of the modeling done as part of the synthesis is to preserve relationships among variables that are of interest to researchers in the context of ensuring that personally identifiable information is not revealed to the data user.
+The data synthesis process employed by Census to protect the linked data from the risk of disclosing the identity of individuals is relatively new and substantially changes both the survey and administrative data.
+The intent of the modeling done as part of the synthesis is to preserve relationships among variables that are of interest to researchers while ensuring that personally identifiable information is not revealed to the data user.
 It has not been feasible to ensure accuracy by comparing every relationship among SSB variables with the corresponding relationship in the underlying confidential micro-data.
-Hence we strongly urge researchers not to publish results using the SSB without first requesting that Census validate these results with confidential data housed in a secure environment at the Census Bureau.
+Hence, we strongly urge researchers not to publish results produced from the SSB without first requesting that Census validate these results with confidential data housed in a secure environment at the Census Bureau.
 Census will perform this validation free of charge to researchers, as resources permit and according to the protocol established by the three agencies involved and outlined below.